Yogeshk108/karini_ai_rag_api_lab/README.md

 ```
 - To Test the API open swagger documentation on any browser using following url
   - http://localhost:5001/docs
+  - You can pass query string like 'kafka', 'fastapi', 'AWS' and top_k as any number between 0 to 1000
 - To open API redoc documentation on any browser using following url
   - http://localhost:5001/redoc
 - To run unit test run following command